NSW Year 3 English

 For example, how would you compare Jack’s result of 95 English Advanced with his friend who scored 97 in English Standard?
 Who performed better?
 In order to compare a student’s overall performance fairly and equitably, UAC converts this into a UAC score and then into your ATAR.

-Universities use your ATAR on its own or with other selection criteria, to rank and select applicants for admission into university courses.
+Universities use an ATAR on its own or with other selection criteria to rank and select applicants for admission into university courses.

 To be eligible for an ATAR you must satisfactorily complete at least 10 units of ATAR courses.